-As an ideal, the correct amount to have saved up – at any age – is six months of your income.
+As a bare minimum, the correct amount to have saved up – at any age – is six months of your income.
 Any amount beyond this should be redirected into a retirement fund.
 This is because savings are just to deal with emergencies, whereas investments are for the long-term.

 So if you have an income of S$5,000 a month, your savings are good if they are at least S$30,000.
-Note that your CPF doesn’t count, as it’s not savings you can immediately access.
+Note that your CPF doesn’t count, as it’s not savings you can immediately draw on.

 Here’s an alternative way to look at it: